nomilous/ipso/README.md

             # * The second function becomes the exported function of the module.
             #
             # * It will be retured by `require 'non-existant'`
             #
-            # * It exists on the scope of the module and therefore has no
-            #   access to this test scope.
-            #
             # * get() is defined in the module scope to enable reference
             #   to mocks and tags defined in this test scope.